Skip to main content

 What are Magic Erasers safe to use on?

 Ordinary dirt, grime, and sticky messes are no match for Magic Eraser.
 With a simple wipe across the surface, most stains are history.
 For tougher stains, a bit of extra elbow grease should do the trick.
 Be sure, though, whenever you use a Magic Eraser, to put gloves on.
-The surface of the Magic Eraser is abrasive and potentially harmful on skin.
+The surface of the Magic Eraser is abrasive and potentially harmful to skin.
 And never use a Magic Eraser without doing a spot test first.

 Our dirty dozen list of ordinary cleaning chores Magic Eraser will ace:

-5. Make a greasy stovetop shine again.
+5. Makes a greasy stovetop shine again.

 6. Scrubs off sticky label residue from wine bottles and glass jars.